Revisioning: investigating the future of CFCCA

 We are aware of the ingrained racial, cultural and political issues within the sector and fully recognise that we can’t promote the necessary change alone.
 We are committed to a process of ongoing collaboration and openness to ensure we find the right direction for CFCCA and make change which we hope will turn ripples into waves.

 We will announce details of numerous opportunities to contribute to this process in the coming weeks and months, and we sincerely want to hear all voices and opinions.
-If you are interested in how you can be a part of shaping the future direction of CFCCA, sign up to our monthly newsletter (via our homepage) or contact us at firstname.lastname@example.org.
+For now, sign up to our monthly newsletter (via our homepage) for news and updates or contact us at email@example.com.